 14. Is it Bedtime, Wibbly Pig?

-This story is in a question and answer format.
+This story is in a question-and-answer format.
 The narrator asks Wibbly Pig if it is bedtime already, and each time, Wibbly Pig gives amusing excuses to avoid going to bed.
-Wibbly Pig is taking a shower when the narrator asks if it is bedtime.
-Wibbly Pig replies that it is not, since she is still in the bath.
+For example, wibbly Pig is taking a shower when the narrator asks if it is bedtime.
+Wibbly Pig replies that it is not since she is still in the bath.
 When asked if she has finished the bath, she says she is still drying her toes.
-The story goes on, with Wibbly Pig coming up with various excuses to avoid bedtime.
+The story continues, with Wibbly Pig coming up with various excuses to avoid bedtime.
 The story ends when Wibbly finally falls asleep with her cuddly toys, Dimple the teddy bear, Pigley the pig, and Flop, the bunny.

 15. Oh, the Places You’ll Go

 This is a book full of rhyming verses and colourful illustrations.
-It tells children that life is a balance of both, good and bad things, but can be fun if you want it to be.
+It tells children that life is a balance of good and bad things but it can be fun if you want it to be.
 Each verse tells children about different stages of life and the choices they can make to deal with the various situations they face.
-It teaches the children that they have to decide where to go and what to do in life.
-It also says that life is not always going to be easy, but the children can face any situation and keep moving ahead.
+It teaches the children that they must decide where and what to do in life.
+It also says that life will not always be easy, but the children can face any situation and keep moving ahead.

 Tips on Making Story Time Interesting

 Love for reading begins at home.
-Here’s how you can make story time the most looked forward to part of your child’s day:
+Here’s how you can make nighttime stories for kids the most looked forward to a part of your child’s day:

-1. Use different voices for each character, and change tempo and pitch as you read.
+1. Use different voices for each character; change tempo and pitch as you read.
 This keeps your kids interested in the story and builds engagement.

-2. Make your child trail over the words with his/her finger as you read.
-This helps in identification of alphabets and words and boosts progress in reading.
+2. Make your child trail over the words with their finger as you read.
+This helps in the identification of alphabets and words and boosts progress in reading.

 4. Another way to boost imagination is by asking your child to continue the story or add a character that doesn’t exist in the story.
-This is fun and may prove to be entertaining for both, you and your kid.
+This is fun and maybe entertaining for you and your kid.

-5. Break a long story in several parts and read one part each day.
-This keeps your child’s attention focused, little at a time, and builds suspense as well.
+5. Break a long story into several parts and read one daily.
+This keeps your child’s attention focused, little at a time, and builds suspense.

-Reading bedtime stories to children is a great way to teach them good manners, right from wrong, and respect for others.
+Reading kids’ bedtime stories is a great way to teach them good manners, right from wrong, and respect for others.
 They develop moral values and a civic sense.
 Apart from that, there are many gains in cognitive development as well.
-This nighttime routine helps you gain awareness about your child’s viewpoint and way of thinking.
-Hearing bedtime stories also helps a child build vocabulary and attain mastery in the language.
-To further encourage creative and imaginative abilities in your child, you can consider buying a kid’s activity kit; it will encourage your child to cultivate an active imagination and open a doorway to writing, as well as reading more.
+This nighttime routine helps you understand your child’s viewpoint and thinking.
+Hearing bedtime stories also helps a child build vocabulary and attain mastery of the language.
+To further encourage creative and imaginative abilities in your child, you can consider buying a kid’s activity kit; it will encourage your child to cultivate an active imagination and open a doorway to writing and reading more.